custom-cards/flex-table-card/docs/example-cfg-basics.md

 ## Examples - Basics

-Configuration of `flex-table` is done by a two step approach:
+Configuration of `flex-table-card` is done by a two step approach:

   - first the candidate **rows** have to be *queried* using wildcarding/regular expressions, leading to a set of